nexoslabs/.github/CONTRIBUTING.md

-# 🤝 Contributing to Nexos Creation
+# 🤝 Contributing to Nexos Labs

-🚀 Thank you for considering contributing to Nexos Creation!
+🚀 Thank you for considering contributing to Nexos Labs!
 We appreciate your help in improving and expanding this project.
 Please read the following guidelines carefully to ensure a smooth contribution process.

 ## 🛠 How to Contribute